-If you are a business based in the UK that relies on skilled workers from outside of the European Economic Area (EEA), or an investor or entrepreneur looking to invest funds or enter into business in the UK, it is imperative that you get the right business immigration advice to protect you and your potential workforce.
+If you are a business based in the UK that relies on skilled workers from outside the UK, or an investor or entrepreneur looking to invest funds or enter into business in the UK, it is imperative that you get the right business immigration solicitor to protect your interests and your potential workforce.

 If you’re looking for help with personal or family visa applications, head over to the Personal Immigration page.